Health and help for the local bus service -

 You can take the bus for just a couple of stops if you like, for a very short walk, or if you’re feeling a bit more energetic, go a bit (or a lot!) further.
 Every little helps – both the bus and your health.

-There are some lovely walks along the edge of the Chilterns from Ewelme and Watlington, which we service on Fridays (route 137) or around Dorchester-on-Thames which we serve on Tuesdays (route 138).
+There are some lovely walks along the edge of the Chilterns from Ewelme and Watlington, which we service on Fridays (route 137) or around Dorchester-on-Thames which we serve on Wednesdays (route 138).

-We also run buses from Goring to Reading on Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
+We also run buses from Goring to Reading on Tuesdays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
 There's a choice of many fantastic walks along the Thames and through the woods on the edge of the Chilterns to enjoy.
-The service runs three - four times a day on Saturdays.

 Well behaved dogs are welcome on the buses, so add a bit of variety to your daily walks by hopping on the bus and trying somewhere new!